alchemy-fr/Phraseanet-Docs/en/Devel/API/Root.rst

 About
 -----

-This route id available since Phraseanet 1.2 and provides  public informations about the API.
+Available since Phraseanet 1.2, this route provides public information about the Phraseanet API.
 This route is not versionned.

 .. code-block:: bash

     /api/

 ======================== =====
- Informations
+ Information
 ======================== =====
  HTTP Method              GET
  Requires Authentication  NO